airyhq/airy/docs/docs/sources/chatplugin/quickstart.md

 The ID from the response is the `channel_id`.
 It is required for the next steps, so note it down.

+Alternatively, you can connect Airy's Live Chat Plugin via the [UI](ui/introduction).

+On your instance's Airy Core UI, click on 'Channels' on the left sidebar menu and select the Airy Live Chat channel from the list: click on the cross button on the right.
+Next, click on the blue button "Connect Airy Live Chat".

+Enter a display name and optionally an image url in the respective field.
+The display name will be used as the name of the conversation; the image url will be used as the image icon of the conversation.
+If you do not enter an image url, or if it is invalid, a fallback image is used.

+An Airy's Live Chat Plugin source will appear as connected in the UI.
+At any time, you can edit the display name and image url of your channels by clicking on the button showing the connected channels.

+When you connect an Airy's Live Chat Plugin source through the UI, you can find its `channel_id` by clicking in the Install App tab in the edit channel section.
+The `channel_id` is underlined in the screenshot below.
+The `channel_id` is required for the next steps, so note it down.

 ## Step 2: Send messages via the Chat Plugin